Matthew Basinger, MD, FAWM

-Academia affords many opportunities for education in comparison to community positions, and provides significant support in terms of both finances and protected time for research.
+Academia affords many opportunities for education compared to community positions and provides significant support in terms of both finances and protected time for research.
 In a community setting, it will likely be up to the individual to network and find opportunities for involvement.
 In many cases, geographic location is a key determinant in how easy or difficult it will be to find such opportunities.
-In some rural community emergency departments (EDs), you will likely be incorporating wilderness medicine into all of your shifts!
+In some rural community EDs, you will likely be incorporating wilderness medicine into all of your shifts!

 IN-DEPTH FELLOWSHIP INFORMATION